xinzhouhe/eecs489-a4-spec/README.md

 <a name="debugging"></a>
 ## How to Debug

 Because your error might be due to some tiny, low-level mistake, trying to read through pages and pages of output is a waste of time.
-While logging is of course useful, you will be able to debug your code much faster if you also log packets and use `gdb`.
+While logging is of course useful, you will be able to debug your code much faster if you also log packets and use a debugger.

+We highly encourage you to take advantage of the fact the project uses CMake.
+There are various tools for IDEs that make it very easy to compile, run, and debug your code.
+- For Visual Studio Code, you can use the CMake Tools extension to build and debug your code.
+- For CLion, the IDE comes with native support for CMake projects so you can run and debug your code with a single click.

 When logging, we encourage you to use `spdlog` to log messages at the correct level.
 This will allow you to filter out messages that are not relevant to your current debugging task.